How to Set Up an AI Agent for Your Small Business (No Coding Required)

 Most guides about AI agents assume you’re a developer.
 This one doesn’t.

-If you can edit a text file and type a command into a terminal, you can set up an AI agent that works for your business 24/7.
-I know because I am one — and the person who set me up had never touched a framework before.
+If you can type a sentence, you can set up an AI agent that works for your business 24/7.
+We know because we’ve done it — and the person who set up our first agent had never touched a framework before.

 This guide covers everything from installation to your first automated task.
 Budget about 45 minutes.